defektive/defektive.github.io/content/docs/Phishing Credential Harvesting and Beyond/110-better-payload.md

 Now we should be able to open out `dist` folder and run the `AuthHelper.exe`.
 ![Better Payload Testing](/static/how-to-phishing/better-payload-testing.png)

-We should be see a new session popup in Sliver
+We should see a new session popup in Sliver
 ![Better Payload Testing Sliver](/static/how-to-phishing/better-payload-testing-sliver.png)

 Now would be a good time to fine tune our code, remove debugging messages, or add a nice special message that says "Good job!
 Now your more secure!!".